Privacy policy

 in accordance with the UK GDPR, you may request:

-• us to send you details about any PII data that we may hold about you;
+• that we send you details about any PII data that we hold about you;

-• us to delete any/all PII data about you.
+• that we delete any/all PII data about you.

-In accordance with the UK GDPR, any D-SAR is provided free of charge within 30 days, unless a particular D-SAR is subject to other regulatory requirements as defined within the UK GDPR, in which case we will inform you as required by those specific regulations.
+In accordance with the UK GDPR, any D-SAR will be provided free of charge within 30 days, unless a particular request is subject to other regulatory requirements as defined within the UK GDPR.
+In such a case, we will inform you as required by those specific regulations.

 Third Parties

-We may disclose your data to the police, regulatory bodies or legal advisers in connection with any alleged criminal offence or suspected breach of these Terms of Use by you or otherwise where required by law.
+We may also disclose your data to the police, regulatory bodies or legal advisers in connection with any alleged criminal offence or suspected breach of our Terms of Use by you, or otherwise where required by law.

 Third-Party Processors

-We use the following third-parties to process your data and deliver services for the purposes shown.
-These processors have access to some of your personally identifiable information (PII) as appropriate for the delivery of the purpose specified.
+We use the following third parties to process your data and deliver services for the purposes shown.
+These processors have access to some of your personally identifiable information (PII) as necessary for the purpose specified:

 Third Party Processors